lunatech-labs/lunatech-postroom/README.md

-# Postroom
+# Quarkus Postroom

-Validate and bind HTML form data to Java objects.
+This project is a [Quarkus extension](https://quarkus.io/guides/writing-extensions), designed to ease the creation of HTTP Form.
+It focuses on binding to/from either Java Records or Java Beans, to Form data.

+## TL;DR

 Define a form, and class it binds to:
 ```